What are the different types of usability testing methods?

 To get your results from an unmoderated test, you'll lean heavily on your usability testing tools, which we discussed in the last chapter.

 If you're running a qualitative study, you'll use recording software to view the session later and analyze the user's thoughts and behaviors.
-If you're taking the quantitative approach, your tool should automatically collect and analyze the data to generate numerical-based insights.
+If you're taking the quantitative approach, your tool should automatically collect and analyze the data to generate numerically based insights.

 When should I use unmoderated usability testing?

-If you want quick insights from a wide range of participants, unmoderated usability testing is the method for you.
+If you want quick insights from a wide range of participants, unmoderated usability testing is the best method.
 Generally, we advise this form of testing in cases where you need specific answers, want feedback on your solution ASAP, or want to see a participant interacting with your product in their natural environment.

 Unmoderated is ideal for:

-• Meeting agile demands: Agile is the name of the game today.
-Engineers and product managers are often waiting on your UX insights, so you need to deliver them stat.
+• Meeting Agile demands: Agile is the name of the game today.
+Engineers and product managers often wait for your UX insights, so you need to deliver them stat.
 In this fast-paced environment, unmoderated studies facilitate the need for speed.

 • Democratizing UX research: The demand for UX research is higher than ever.
-You only have 24 hours in a day, so it's impossible for you and your team to run every project that's requested of you.
-With unmoderated research, people from other departments and other roles can engage in research.
+You only have 24 hours daily, so you and your team can't run every research project requested.
+People from other departments and roles can engage in research with unmoderated research.
 With the right platform and some training, you can empower your colleagues to run their own unmoderated tests at speed and scale.

 • Finding your tribe: Unmoderated research unlocks the potential for you to gain feedback from participants anywhere in the world.
 Whether you need a geographically dispersed sample size or need to reach a specific group of people with your product, unmoderated research has your back.

-• Without the need for a moderator, these tests are inexpensive to run at scale
+• Without a moderator, these tests are inexpensive to run at scale.

-• Access participants from all over the world—the sky’s the limit!
+• Access participants from all over the world.

-• Empower non-UX folk to conduct their own research projects
+• Empower non-UX professionals to conduct their own research projects.

-• You'll need to be careful about your instructions!
-Confusing directions or a complex product can undermine your research project, leading to poor results.
+• You must be careful about your instructions—confusing directions or a complex product can undermine your research project, leading to poor results.